crystal-lang/rfcs/text/0007-event_loop-refactor.md

 - Omit those abstract defs (dilutes the interface, so not ideal)
 - Split `EventLoop` interface and add parts of it only with `require “socket”`
 - Add stub declarations for the involved types (`Socket::Handle` and `Socket::Address` - `Socket` itself is only used as parameter type which is technically okay for abstract methods)

-### `read` and `write` behaviour

-The behaviour for buffered/evented `read` and `write` differs:

-- `read` is expected to read up to `slice.size` bytes and return the number of bytes that were actually read

-- `write` is expected to write _all_ of `slice`.
-It returns `Nil`.

-This makes sense for a high-level API because you certainly want to write the entire thing.
-If you need to fill a buffer, you can use `read_fully`, but often you can keep working on whatever bunch is available right away.\
-I’m not sure if the event loop implementation of `write` should do the same.
-I’d suggest to change it to work the same as `read`, and return the number of bytes written.
-The intermediary implementation of `unbuffered_write` can then make sure to iterate until the entire slice is written down.
-This keeps the event loop implementation minimal and more versatile.

 ### Type for sizes